-Tax Burden{ii} = 100 - α (Factor{ii})2
+Tax Burden{ij} = $$100 - \alpha (Sub-factor{ij})^2$$

-where Tax Burden{ij} represents the tax burden in country i for factor j; Factor{ij} represents the value (a percentage expressed on a scale of 0 to 100) in country i for factor j; and α is a coefficient set equal to 0.03.
+where Tax Burden{ij} represents the tax burden in country i for sub-factor j; Sub-factor{ij} represents the value (a percentage expressed on a scale of 0 to 100) in country i for sub-factor j; and α is a coefficient set equal to 0.03.
 The minimum score for each sub-factor is zero, which is not represented in the printed equation but was used because it means that no single high tax burden will make the other two sub-factors irrelevant.

-As an example, in the 2021 Index, Georgia has a top marginal tax rate of 20.0 percent on individual income and 15.0 percent on corporate income, which yields a score of 88.0 for the individual side and 93.3 on the corporate side.
+As an example, in the 2021 Index, Georgia has a top marginal tax rate of 20.0 percent on individual income and 15.0 percent on corporate income, which yields a score of 88.0 for the individual side and 93.3 for the corporate side.
 Georgia's overall tax burden as a portion of GDP is 21.7 percent, yielding a score of 85.9 for that factor.
-When the three factors are averaged together, Georgia's overall tax burden score becomes 89.1.
+When the three sub-factors are averaged together, Georgia's overall tax burden score becomes 89.1.

 Sources.
-The Index relies on the following sources for information on tax rate data, in order of priority: KPMG International Cooperative; Deloitte, International Tax and Business Guide Highlights; International Monetary Fund, Staff Country Report, "Selected Issues and Statistical Appendix," and Staff Country Report, "Article IV Consultation"; PricewaterhouseCoopers, Worldwide Tax Summaries; countries' investment agencies; other government authorities (embassy confirmations and/or the country's treasury or tax authority); and Economist Intelligence Unit, Country Commerce and Country Finance.
+The Index relies on the following sources for information on tax rate data, in order of priority: KPMG International; Deloitte, Tax Guides and Highlights; International Monetary Fund, Staff Country Report, "Selected Issues and Statistical Appendix," and Staff Country Report, "Article IV Consultation"; PricewaterhouseCoopers, Worldwide Tax Summaries; countries' investment agencies; other government authorities (embassy confirmations and/or the country's treasury or tax authority); and Economist Intelligence Unit, Country Commerce and Country Finance.

-For information on tax burden as a percentage of GDP, the primary sources are World Bank, World Development Indicators; Organisation for Economic Co-operation and Development data; Eurostat, Government Finance Statistics data; African Development Bank and Organisation for Economic Co-operation and Development, African Economic Outlook; International Monetary Fund, Government Finance Statistics, Staff Country Report, "Selected Issues," and Staff Country Report, "Article IV Consultation"; Asian Development Bank, Key Indicators for Asia and the Pacific; United Nations Economic Commission for Latin America, Economic Survey of Latin America and the Caribbean; and Economist Intelligence Unit, Data Tool.
+For information on tax burden as a percentage of GDP, the primary sources are World Bank, World Development Indicators; Organisation for Economic Co-operation and Development data; Eurostat, Government Finance Statistics data; African Development Bank and Organisation for

+Economic Co-operation and Development, African Economic Outlook; International Monetary Fund, Government Finance Statistics (GFS), Staff Country Report, "Selected Issues," and Staff Country Report, "Article IV Consultation"; Asian Development Bank, Key Indicators for Asia and the Pacific; United Nations Economic Commission for Latin America, Economic Survey of Latin America and the Caribbean; and Economist Intelligence Unit, Data Tool.